drwetter/testssl.sh/Readme.md

 #### Features implemented in 2.9.5
-* TLS 1.2 protocol check via socket in production
 * Way better coverage of ciphers as most checks are done via sockets, using bash sockets where ever possible
 * Further tests via TLS sockets and improvements (handshake parsing, completeness, robustness)
 * Testing 359 default ciphers (``testssl.sh -e/-E``) with a mixture of sockets and openssl.
 Same speed as with openssl only but addtional ciphers such as post-quantum ciphers, new CHAHA20/POLY1305, CamelliaGCM etc.
+* TLS 1.2 protocol check via sockets in production
 * Finding more TLS extensions via sockets
 * TLS Supported Groups Registry (RFC 7919), key shares extension
 * Non-flat JSON output support